 Clive Fenton, McCarthy & Stone’s Chief Executive has said: “"With more than 11 million people considering moving to a more suitable property by 2036, the Government needs to put specialist retirement housing and other forms of accommodation for older people higher up the agenda or we will simply lack the necessary infrastructure and support services, particularly from a health and social care perspective, to deal with such a huge demographic shift."

 Many are looking to improve the facilities in their current home.
-By preparing for mobility problems they are extending the period they can remain independent by installing a walk in bath tub along with wider door frames and an alternative to stairs it is a great way to improve the accessibility in the home.
+By preparing for mobility problems they are extending the period they can remain independent by installing a walk in baths and showers along with wider door frames and an alternative to stairs it is a great way to improve the accessibility in the home.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.